Updated: Feb 25

+At this point, Twenty Hawks had racked up over a hundred and fifty thousand dollars in purse earnings and it was burning a hole in Cherry Hawk Stables bank account.
+We decided to purchase another colt by the name of Celebrity Status.
 Celebrity would have a very successful year in 2013 and was a very good horse, but needless to say, he was no Twenty Hawks.

 Just a few months later in February of 2013 was the Winter Handicap.
 This was a $35K Stakes race held at Charles Town.
 It was a longer race, which was fitting for Twenty Hawks; however, the quality of horses in this race would be even better than the Governor’s Cup.
 Needless to say, we weren’t overly optimistic about his chances.
 Twenty Hawks would go off as the fourth choice in a field of 7.
 There was again no respect for our hard-knocking horse.

 Fortunately for us, nobody told Twenty Hawks that he wasn’t supposed to win.
 In his trademarked, front running fashion, he went wire-to-wire and won easily by two lengths.
 Twenty Hawks had now won back to back Stakes races, which would make him a Multiple Stakes Winner, a title only very few horses can claim.